 '''

-" Console(config)#upgrade opcode reload
+Console(config)#upgrade opcode reload

 Console(config)#

 '''

 - 3. Set the switch to automatically upgrade the current operational code when a new version is detected on the server.
 When the switch starts up and automatic image upgrade is enabled by this command, the switch will follow these steps when it boots up: - a.
 It will search for a new version of the image at the location specified by upgrade opcode path command.
-The name for the new image stored on the FTP/SFTP/TFTP server must be ECS2100-series.bix.
+The name for the new image stored on the FTP/SFTP/TFTP server must be ECS2110-series.bix.
 If the switch detects a code version newer than the one currently in use, it will download the new image.
 If two code images are already stored in the switch, the image not set to start up the system will be overwritten by the new version. - b.
-After the image has been downloaded, the switch will send a trap message to log whether or not the upgrade operation was successful. - c.
-It sets the new version as the startup image. - d.
-It then restarts the system to start using the new image.
+After the image has been downloaded, the switch will send a trap message to log whether or not the upgrade operation was successful.